 I guarantee while you are packing up this summer for your vacation and/or for your kids to travel and then go off to school, estate planning is not even a blip on your mental radar.
 But at risk is making sure your wishes are known and honored if you should become ill or pass away.

-1. Start with the basics: Your Will
+1. Start with Basics: Your Will

 In Arizona, if you own personal property (including cars, jewelry, furniture, heirlooms, etc.) that is worth more than $75,000 – or real estate with more than $100,000 in equity, your estate will go to probate without a will.
 In addition, be sure to include guardian designations for children and pets otherwise the state may remove them and hold them until such time as they can sort out where they legally belong.
 Check your beneficiary designations (for bank accounts, 401K, brokerage accounts, etc.) to make sure that they are in keeping with your wishes.
 Learn more about what happens if you don’t have a will … HERE and why you probably don’t HERE.